 - filtered water

-- Place salt, herbs, and fruits or veggies into quart-sized mason jar.
+- Place salt, herbs, and fruits or veggies into a quart-sized mason jar.
 (Wide mouth jars are easiest to use.)

 - Pack carrot sticks standing on end into jar as tightly as you can.
 You might try fitting together thick end to thin end.
 Your goal is to keep the carrots from floating to the top and poking above the water line.